osbjs/osbjs/docs/guide/getting-started.md

 ## Overview

 osbjs is a osu! storyboard library designed to create complex storyboards while staying close to the original .osb scripting language, making it easy to pick up for beginners.
-It also let you create reusable and nestable components (Containers).
+It also let you create reusable and nestable components.

 ## Installation